History of the English penny (c. 600 – 1066): The introduction of the broad penny: Offa and his contemporaries

+R: Lobed cross on large annulet containing smaller cross superimposed on saltire.
+EðILVALD.

+'Light' silver penny of Offa, moneyer Æthelweald, London, c.
+775–92.

 By the middle of the 8th century, production of sceattas had, as with the thrymsas before them, declined considerably: the last coins of the secondary period are scarce and often debased, and a dearth of coinage is indicated in the record of several archaeological and metal-detecting sites that had been productive for the previous period.
 Similar problems afflicted the Frankish kingdom too, and around 754/5 King Pippin III (751–68) took the initiative and reformed the Frankish coinage, introducing a new, thinner, broader format (at least 15mm in diameter) struck in much finer silver.
 Importantly, these new coins all bore the king's name and (usually) the name of the issuing mint.
 English rulers followed suit around the same time, and the earliest signs of reform outside Northumbria (where a substantial and relatively high quality silver coinage remained in production, albeit sporadically, over the 8th century) came in East Anglia, where the obscure ruler Beonna reformed the local coinage sometime after he came to the throne in 749.
 His coins bear the royal name and that of the moneyer, and in fabric are midway between the sceattas and the new Frankish pennies.
 Initially struck in fine silver, Beonna's coinage later declined in standard, though one of his moneyers survived to strike some of the earliest coins known for Offa of Mercia.